-There were also other series of Macs before the iMac, but if anyone remembers the Centris or Quadra ranges, they don't celebrate their anniversaries.
+Then for completeness, there were also other series of Macs before the iMac, but if anyone remembers the Centris or Quadra ranges, they don't celebrate their anniversaries.

 The key is its design and how Apple — seemingly alone in the computer industry — saw that design is so much more than what something looks like.
-Bill Gates's reaction to the colorful original iMac unknowingly defined just how most of the industry saw design.
+For instance, Bill Gates's reaction to the colorful original iMac unknowingly defined just how most of the industry saw design.

 "The one thing Apple's providing now is leadership in colors," he said.
 "It won't take long for us to catch up with that, I don't think."